sjshuck/hs-pcre2/README.md

   Both are first-class.
 * Vast presentation of PCRE2 functionality.
 We can even register Haskell callbacks to run during matching!
+* Zero-copying of substrings where beneficial.
+Benchmarks show a 10&times;
+  speedup over `pcre-light`, and 20&times; over `regex-pcre`, for longer captures.
 * Few dependencies.
 * Bundled, statically-linked UTF-16 build of up-to-date PCRE2 (version 10.37),
   with a complete, exposed Haskell binding.